 Faucet Basics: Part 8 How to Buy a Faucet

-Choosing a faucet is to a large extent a process of elimination.
+Choosing a faucet is largely a process of elimination.
 Typically your range of choice is limited by budget, style, and finish.
 Your budget may eliminate the very high-end choices, and your need for reliability should exclude the very low-end faucets.

 You should not even consider a faucet that has not been certified as required by your local or state plumbing code.
 Uncertified faucets may not be lead-free and cannot lawfully be installed in your house.